SimonPadbury/eleventy-gulp-and-sass/README.md

     }
     ```

-    So, if I see a yellow background in my first HTML page in the web browser, I know that Gulp is preprocessing my SCSS and Eleventy is passing through the resultant CSS to the `_site` folder.
+    So, if I see a yellow background in my first HTML page in the web browser, I know that Gulp is preprocessing my SCSS and Eleventy is passing through the preprocessed CSS to the `_site` folder.
 Win-win!

 ## Your first Gulp run

-If you run Eleventy first, or run Gulp and Eleventy simultaneously the first time, _Eleventy will now throw an error_ – because it is looking to pass through  your CSS files but you don’t have any until Gulp has generated them.
-So, just run gulp by itself, first:
+**Note:** if you run Eleventy first, or if you run Gulp and Eleventy simultaneously the first time, _Eleventy will now throw an error_.
+This is because Eleventy  is looking to pass through your CSS files — but you don’t have any until Gulp has generated them.
+So, just run Gulp by itself, first:

 ```JS
 $ gulp